lmullen/lincolnmullen.com/source/_posts/2015-01-09-exploring-massachusetts-gubernatorial-elections.markdown

 Figure 3: Election for Massachusetts governor, 1800.
 Data: [A New Nation Votes][New Nation Votes].
 </figcaption>
 </figure>
 By 1807 the Democratic-Republican candidate, James Sullivan, did far better than Gerry had in the Western counties and in some Western towns he did better than Strong.
-Sullivan even made some inroads into Essex County and Cape Code, though Strong made some inroads into Maine.
+Sullivan even made some inroads into Essex County and Cape Cod, though Strong made some inroads into Maine.
 This election was closely contested in nearly every town, and Sullivan narrowly defeated Strong by gaining votes in places that had gone heavily for Federalists in earlier elections.
 The change in politics from dominance by one party to heavily contested elections that we noted in the charts above also appears on this map.

 <figure>
 <iframe src="/figures/ma-gov/ma-gov-1807.html" style="height:500px;width:100%;">